gve-sw/gve_devnet_webex_device_audio_activated_video_source_composition_macro/README.md

 `MICROPHONEHIGH` represents the microphone high threshold for vuMeter readings.
 You can see the average value it is calculating to trigger the behavior in the console messages for the macro when it reports 'High Triggered'.
 Adjust lower if the macro is having trouble detecting audio activity.
 Default value is 25.

+3. If any of the connector inputs you are using correspond to video coming from another Cisco Room device such as a Room Bar, you might want to install the macro included in the `fixed_input_main_output.js` file on that codec and enable it so that it is always sending over HDMI output 1 the input from it's main camera and never goes on standby.
+It also turns on SpeakerTrack on that device.
+As long as you keep that macro running , it will fix those settings everytime the device restarts/reboots.
+If you wish to revert the effects of that macro, just install the macro in file `reset_fixed_input.js` and run it once on that device, and make sure you turn off the fixed_input_main_output macro.

-3. Activate the macro
+4. Activate the macro

-4. On the Touch 10 or Navigator device of you codec, touch the "Auto Source Control" custom panel button and set the "Video Source Composing" toggle button to "Auto".
+5. On the Touch 10 or Navigator device of you codec, touch the "Auto Source Control" custom panel button and set the "Video Source Composing" toggle button to "Auto".
 You can always come back to the custom panel and turn it off.

 > If you are unfamiliar with Cisco Room device macros, [this](https://help.webex.com/en-us/np8b6m6/Use-of-Macros-with-Room-and-Desk-Devices-and-Webex-Boards) is a good article to get started.